fitbenchmarking/fitbenchmarking/docs/source/users/install_instructions/externals/ralfit.rst

 #################
-Installing Ralfit
+Installing RALFit
 #################

-The fitbenchmarking setup does not currently support installing RALfit through it.
-RALfit can be downloaded and installed from `here <https://github.com/ralna/RALFit>`__.
+The fitbenchmarking setup does not currently support installing RALFit through it.
+RALFit can be downloaded and installed from `here <https://github.com/ralna/RALFit>`__.